The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✗ Complex setup process for custom workflows

-✗ Most advanced features locked behind higher-tier plans
+✗ Most advanced features are behind higher-tier plans

 8. Insightly: Best for combining project and lead management